CMB-S4/fabric_investigation/slicegen/README.md

 ```
 ./planner.py plan          template            # is the template what you owant?
 ./planner.py apply         template            # go make it in FABRIC.
-./planner.py print         tempplate           # look at the instantiate conficuraiotn
+./planner.py print         template            # look at the instantiated configuraiotn
-./planner.py mass_execute  template  hostname  # run  hte hostnbame command  on all nodes
+./planner.py mass_execute  template  hostname  # runthe "hostname" command  on all nodes
-./planner.py json                              # get copius inforamtion about  your slice.
+./planner.py json                              # get machine-readable information about your slice.
-./plannerpy  delete        template            # tear d down what you madke
+./plannerpy  delete        template            # tear down what you made
 ```

 ```